dogweather/forkful/content/en/java/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error (stderr) involves outputting error messages and diagnostics to the console or terminal.
-Programmers do it to separate error information from standard output (stdout), facilitating debugging and log analysis.

 ## How to:

 ### Basic stderr Output in Java
 Java provides a straightforward way to write to stderr using `System.err.print()` or `System.err.println()`.
 Here's how you do it: